Westfield UTC

 Westfield UTC is an upscale, open-air shopping mall in the University City community of San Diego, California.
 It lies just east of La Jolla, near the University of California, San Diego.
 The mall is served by UTC Transit Center, which is the northern terminus of the Blue Line of the San Diego Trolley.

+UTC refers to University Towne Center.

 History

 Ernest W. Hahn first proposed building UTC in 1972.
 Upon opening in 1977 as University Towne Centre, the anchor stores were Robinson's (later Robinsons-May), the Broadway (now Macy's), and Sears.
 In 1984, Nordstrom, 31 new stores, and new parking structures opened.

 In 1989, UTC was the site of an international incident when a minivan belonging to William C. Rogers III, who had been implicated in the shootdown of Iran Air Flight 655, was bombed there.

 In 1998, Westfield bought UTC, except for the parcel owned by Sears.
 That same year, the Macy's and Robinsons-May locations expanded.
 J.P.
 Morgan Investment bought a 50% interest in UTC.

-A $12 million remodel in 2007 added grassy areas, trellises with flowering vines, palm trees and fountains, according to UTC in a park-like or "European village" atmosphere, with carts, flowers, fruits and an al fresco food pavilion.”
+A $12 million remodel in 2007 added grassy areas, trellises with flowering vines, palm trees and fountains, according to UTC in a park-like or "European village" atmosphere, with carts, flowers, fruits and an al fresco food pavilion.